General Submission Guidelines

 This is our in-house advice column where we address the questions of currently working sex workers (we do not answer inquiries about how to get started in any aspect of the industry).
 We reach out to several different pros in the field to answer your personal and professional job-related questions.
 Email us your question and the name/pseudonym you’d like to use.
 Questions may be edited for publication.

 The end-of-week collection of news from around the web.
 This is where to send information about upcoming events or links to stories you’ve read.

 Our column focusing on work and health, intended to share straightforward information about what you can do to keep yourself as safe as possible while on the job.
 Questions will be answered by sexual health expert Sarah Patterson, M.Ed.
-Questions you’d like to have answered can be sent to our info (at) titsandsass address.
+Questions you’d like to have answered can be sent to here.
 Full anonymity is guaranteed.
 Questions may be edited for publication.